robinakashita/predicting-streamflow-machine-learning-2023/README.md

 ## 6. Acknowledgements

-I would like to thank my mentors, Dr. Matthew Becker and Benjamin Bigarre, for introducing me to research and for their support throughout this project.
+I would like to thank my mentors, Dr. Matthew Becker and Benjamin Bigarre, for introducing me to academic research and for their support throughout this project.